 Historically, probate referred to the act or process of proving the validity of a will.
 Today, probate refers generally to all matters over which the probate court has jurisdiction.
 This includes the validity of a will, estate administration, guardianships, conservatorships and trusts.

-At Miller & Steiert, P.C. in Littleton, Colorado, our probate lawyer, Walter Kelly, brings more than 15 years of experience in the entire range of probate issues, including probate litigation.
-Contact him to learn more about the following:
+At Miller & Steiert, P.C. in Littleton, Colorado, our Denver probate lawyer brings more than 20 years of experience assisting with probate issues, including probate litigation.
+Contact Miller & Steiert, P.C. to learn more about the following: